2025-05-17

 use trip.com

-station very early.
-For example, Shenzhen has 5 stations, Shanghai
+For example, Shenzhen has 5 stations, Shanghai has 4 stations,

-has 4 stations, Beijing has 5 stations, etc. Find the "passport
+Beijing has 5 stations, etc. Find the "passport holders"

-staff.
-Your train ticket is linked to your passport, you don't
+is linked to your passport, you don't even need the QR Code at the

-city from drop down (use Pinyin, e.g. Beijing), tap green icon
+select city from drop down (use Pinyin, e.g. Beijing), tap green

 select city from drop down (again), a QR code appears (if this is